Retiring in the Czech Republic: How to Navigate the “Non-Existent” Visa in 2026

 It sounds counter-intuitive—why would you want to register as a business owner when you’re trying to retire?
 Yet, for many non-EU citizens, this is the most stable path to residency.

-• The Obligations: You will have to pay monthly social security and health insurance contributions and file a tax return once a year.
-Even if your income is minimal, the paperwork must be perfect.
-If you plan to do a little bit of consulting for your former company back home, this is the perfect legal way to do it.
+The Obligations: You will have to pay monthly social security and health insurance (where applies) contributions and file a tax return once a year.
+Your declared income must be above certain requirements.

 Path 3: Family Reunification

-3. Apostilles and Superlegalization Every official document from your home country (FBI background checks, pension statements, marriage certificates) must be officially verified with an Apostille.
-In 2026, processing times for these in the US and UK can take months.
-If you don’t start early, your documents might expire before you even get to your appointment.
+3. Apostilles and Superlegalization: Almost every official document from your home country (FBI background checks, pension statements, marriage certificates) must be officially verified with an Apostille and then officially translated into Czech.

 Case Study: From Oregon to South Bohemia